Why career planning tools and frameworks matter more than you think

 1. The dual-track career framework

 Research on career promotion decisions shows that promoting top performers into management without regard for management aptitude can reduce team performance.
-Benson, Li, and Shue’s 2019 study of 53,035 sales workers found that firms systematically promote the best salespeople into management, despite sales performance being a poor predictor of managerial ability [2].
+Benson, Li, and Shue’s 2019 study of sales workers at 131 firms found that firms systematically promote the best salespeople into management, despite sales performance being a poor predictor of managerial ability [2].
 Dual-track systems address this by allowing technical experts to advance into principal or staff-level roles while others advance into management.
-Companies publishing dual-track frameworks are associated with higher engagement when employees can choose their advancement path.
+Anecdotally, organizations that publish dual-track frameworks report higher retention among technical staff when employees can choose their advancement path.

 Amazon’s publicly documented career framework, for instance, lets individual contributors progress from SDE I through Distinguished Engineer (L4-L10) with compensation equivalent to the management track at each level [3].
 Buffer’s published career framework takes it a step further, letting engineers move horizontally into management and then back to IC roles without status or compensation loss [4].
 If you’re thinking about the psychology behind career development decisions, the dual-track model explains why “stuck” often means wrong track, not wrong talent.

-You’re not stuck – you’re either on the wrong track for your strengths, or you haven’t built the specific competencies that track requires.
+If you feel stuck, the cause is usually one of two things: you are on the wrong track for your strengths, or you haven’t yet built the specific competencies that your chosen track requires.

 2. Skills assessment for career planning: know your starting point